Updated: Nov 17, 2022

 By presenting documentation to the court, a principal in a power of attorney arrangement can amend the agreement at any time.
 If the principal is disabled, as is often the case, a concerned third party may ask the court to have a power of attorney withdrawn.

 This, however, involves proving to the court that nullifying the POA is in the primary's best interests.
-The agent must be contacted, and they will be given the opportunity to defend themselves.
+The agent must be contacted, and they will be allowed to defend themselves.

 To make sure you take the proper steps in challenging a POA, you should consult with a prescreened Burbank Estate Administration Lawyer in California to help you.